Insurance Claims Guide

 Insurers paid out a record £585 million for weather damage to homes in 2024, and the Met Office expects winter windstorms to keep getting stronger.
 So the cover is real and it pays out at scale.
 Whether your claim pays comes down to two tests, and the next two sections take them in order.

-Only when something insured caused the leak.
+Every leak claim turns on that one question, because a leak is only covered when something insured caused it.
 If a storm strips tiles and rain gets in, the storm damage and the water damage it caused are normally covered.
 If water is coming through because the felt has perished, the flashings have opened up or the tiles have simply aged, that's wear and tear, and no standard policy covers it.
 There's a third case worth knowing: rain finding its way through gaps in an otherwise undamaged roof often needs accidental damage cover, an optional extra on many policies.

 So the question your insurer will ask isn't "is the roof leaking?" but "what made it leak?".
 Answering that is leak tracing, which is the diagnostic work we do every week, and it's the difference between a claim and a repair bill.